 Ambrisentan Side Effects

-Some side effects of ambrisentan may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for ambrisentan may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Along with its needed effects, ambrisentan may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.